Respite Care: Information and Services

-- Relieving family members from the constantly demanding responsibility of providing care
+- Relieving family members from the constantly demanding responsibility of providing care.

-- Assisting the family members to enable a person with developmental disabilities to stay at home
+- Assisting the family members to enable a person with developmental disabilities to stay at home.

-- Attending to basic self-help needs and other activities that would ordinarily be performed by the family member
+- Attending to basic self-help needs and other activities that would ordinarily be performed by the family member.

 - Out of Home Respite

 Respite services are provided in the community at diverse sites, and by service providers which operate licensed residential facilities or bill under a category called respite.
-Respite services typically are obtained from a respite vendor, by use of vouchers and/or alternative respite options.
+Respite services typically are obtained from a respite vendor, by use of vouchers or alternative respite options.
 Vouchers are a means by which a family may choose their own service provider directly through a payment, coupon or other type of authorization.

 Respite has been shown to help sustain family caregiver health and wellbeing, avoid or delay out-of-home placements, and reduce the likelihood of abuse and neglect.
-An outcome based evaluation pilot study show that respite may also reduce the likelihood of divorce and help sustain marriages.
+An outcome-based evaluation pilot study show that respite may also reduce the likelihood of divorce and help sustain marriages.

-Respite can take place in a variety of settings including your own home.
-It might be for a few hours a day at a day center; or for a few days, a weekend or a couple of weeks in a residential home or with a family approved through the Adult Placement Service A sitting service at home can also sometimes be arranged, depending on your circumstances.
+Respite can take place in a variety of settings, including your own home.
+It might be for a few hours a day at a day center; or for a few days, a weekend or a couple of weeks in a residential home or with a family approved through the Adult Placement Service.
+A sitting service at home can also sometimes be arranged, depending on your circumstances.

-In the United States today there are approximately 50 million people who are caring at home for family members including elderly parents, and spouses and children with disabilities and/or chronic illnesses.
+In the United States today there are approximately 50 million people who are caring at home for family members including elderly parents, and spouses and children with disabilities or chronic illnesses.
 Without this home-care, most of these cared for loved ones would require permanent placement in institutions or health care facilities.

-When you are taking care of somebody you also need to think about caring for yourself.
+When you are taking care of somebody, you also need to think about caring for yourself.
 Respite is the service most often requested by family caregivers, yet it is in critically short supply, inaccessible, or unaffordable regardless of the age or disability of the individual needing assistance.

 Family members and friends may be able to help out while you run an errand, take a break or even go on vacation.
 However, just as the burden of caregiving is often more than one person can handle, it can also be a tough process for families to share.
-Depending on the type and intensity of care needed, your own health and well-being can be compromised by looking after someone else.
+Depending on the type and intensity of care required, your health and well-being can be compromised by looking after someone else.
 Respite care is a chance for you and the person you care for to take a break.
 This can be:

 - In a residential aged care home for two or three weeks.